Roderic Hill: RAF career

 Hill remained at Farnborough until 1923, when he attended the RAF Staff College in Andover.
 After graduating in 1924, he was briefly employed on Air Staff duties at Inland and Area H.Q. then in September was posted as the commanding officer of No. 45 Squadron at Hinaidi.
 There he was instrumental in running the Cairo–Baghdad air route, flying Vickers Vernon transport aircraft, and in maintaining the security of Iraq.
 He wrote and illustrated a memoir of his time in Iraq and the Middle East: it gives a lively account of flying the large biplanes of the period over difficult desert terrain, and also provides a sharply focussed, and sometimes lyrical description of the landscape and people of the region.

-Hill joined the Directing Staff at the RAF Staff College in 1927 and then went on to be the Officer Commanding the Oxford University Air Squadron in 1930, Deputy Director of Repair and Maintenance at the Air Ministry in 1932 and Air Officer Commanding Palestine & Transjordan Command in 1936.
+Hill joined the Directing Staff at the RAF Staff College in 1927 and then went on to be the Officer Commanding the Oxford University Air Squadron in 1930, deputy director of Repair and Maintenance at the Air Ministry in 1932 and Air Officer Commanding Palestine & Transjordan Command in 1936.

 During the Second World War Hill was Director-General of Research and Development at the Air Ministry and then Commandant of the RAF Staff College from 1942.
 He was appointed Air Officer Commanding No. 12 Group in 1943 and then served as Commander-in-Chief of Fighter Command (also briefly called the Air Defence of Great Britain during his command) from 1943 to 1945.
 Under his command the RAF was able to deal a blow to the German Luftwaffe's strategic bombing campaign during Operation Steinbock.

 After the war Hill was Air Member for Training and then Air Member for Technical Services before retiring in 1948.
 In retirement he became Rector of Imperial College.
 In 1953 he was nominated Vice-Chancellor of London University, before ill-health forced him to resign in the following year before completing his term of office.

 Personal life

 Befitting of his original ambition to be an architect, Hill was a talented illustrator.
 During the First World War, and for a time afterwards, he was a frequent contributor of drawings to Flight.

 Hill married Mabel Helen Catherine Morton in 1917.
 They had two daughters and an only son who was killed in action in 1944.
-He died from a coronary thrombosis near St Bartholomew's Hospital.
+Hill died from a coronary thrombosis near St Bartholomew's Hospital.